-- Easy-fill reservoirs with light barrier to prevent algal growth
+- Easy-fill reservoirs with a light barrier to prevent algal growth

 - Requires only minimal setup and installation

-Overall, the Aerostar is well-rounded aeroponics system.
-It is very flexible and easy to set up and maintain.
+Overall, the Aerostar is a well-rounded aeroponics system.
+It is a very nice aeroponic system to grow large plants and easy to set up and maintain.

 2. CloneKing Aeroponic Cloning Machine

 - A complete aeroponic cloning kit for indoor gardeners

 - Contains reservoir, submersible pump, manifold with misters, and individual inserts

 - Capable of housing anywhere from 1 to 36 plant cuttings

 - Able to produce string root growth within two weeks

 - Ideal for users who want a cloning nursery for gardens and hydroponic grow systems